 In languages that expect routines to report errors via status variables, return codes, or thread-local error indicators, the error indications need to be checked after each call.
 As these frequent checks cost execution time and clutter the code immensely to deal with situations that may occur rarely, programmers are reluctant to apply the scheme systematically and consistently.
 Failure to check for and handle an arising error condition continues execution as if the error never occurred.
 In most cases, this continued execution in an ill-defined program state will sooner or later fail, possibly catastrophically.

 The raising and handling of exceptions was introduced into languages to address these problems.
 They bundle the exceptional code in exception handlers, they need not cost execution time if no error is present, and they will not allow the program to continue execution by default when an error occurs, since upon raising the exception, control of execution is automatically transferred to a handler for the exception found on the call stack.
-The risk and the failure mechanism is that there is no such handler (unless the language enforces restrictions that guarantees its existence), resulting in the termination of the current thread of control.
+The failure mechanism is that there is no such handler (unless the language enforces restrictions that guarantees its existence), resulting in the termination of the current thread of control.
 Also, a handler that is found might not be geared to handle the multitude of error situations that are vectored to it.
 Exception handling is therefore in practice more complex for the programmer than, for example, the use of status parameters.
 Furthermore, different languages provide exception-handling mechanisms that differ in details of their design, which in turn may lead to misunderstandings by the programmer.

 The cause for the failure might be simply laziness or ignorance on the part of the programmer, or, more commonly, a mismatch in the expectations of where fault detection and fault recovery is to be done.
 Particularly when components meet that employ different fault detection and reporting strategies, the opportunity for mishandling recognized errors increases and creates vulnerabilities.